 Just like you, we’re eagerly following the science and watching the progress on vaccine approvals, distribution, and administration.
 Everything hinges on herd immunity as the first order of business, and a close second for us at Purdue will be the decision to re-open the campus to visitors while also resuming traditional classroom usage that restores schedule availability to our performance venues.

 Our work, in addition to engaging great performances, will be to hold your health and safety as a top priority here at Purdue.
 We’ll undoubtedly continue to support the recommendations and practices proscribed by the Tippecanoe County Health Department, the Protect Purdue Health Center, and campus policies.
-For now, expect that we will likely ask for protective measures for the greater good and these will evolve over time as we march towards herd immunity.
+For now, expect that we will likely ask for protective measures (such as wearing a mask) for the greater good and these will evolve over time.

 Do you mean, aside from opening the refrigerator and pantry doors too often?
 Many folks have explored the comparisons between the current pandemic and the Spanish Flu in 1918.
 I’ve certainly thought about how different it would have been to shelter-in-place without the internet because my deep dives into streaming content of the performing arts have been a huge lifeline.
 Yet simultaneously, I think we all felt the encroachment of our digital devices and the challenges of preserving the “life” side of the work-life balance, so I also spent serious therapeutic time in the analog joys of reading books (not e-books), playing guitar, and running.
 Oh, and did I mention cooking and eating?
 Guess it’s time to go running again…